DaveEveritt/unix-for-life/index.md

 ## Clarity: Clarity is better than cleverness

 > Write policies as if the most important communication they have is not to the system but to the people who will implement, live them out and maintain them in future (including yourself).
-Making the key points graceful and clear... means they're less likely to be interpreted wrongly.
+Making the key points graceful and clear… means they're less likely to be interpreted wrongly.

 ## Composition: Create systems to be connected to other programs